CrimeReports Launches Next-Generation Crime Analytics Tool

 Other features include:

-- Roll Call: a scrolling list of the most recent crime incidents by beat or service area paired with a visual map
+• Roll Call: a scrolling list of the most recent crime incidents by beat or police service area

-- Area Comparison: visualization comparing the number of incidents of selected crimes in multiple areas for a given date range
+• Area Comparison: a bar graph comparing the number of incidents of selected crimes in multiple areas for a given date range

-- Crime By Date Comparison: visualization showing trends of selected crimes for a given date range
+• Crime By Date Comparison: a line graph showing trends of selected crimes for a given date range

-- Crime Type Comparison: visualization that compares the frequency of different crime types.
+• Crime Type Comparison: Bar graph that compares the frequency of different crime types

 About CrimeReports